Homesteading Family Logo

 Why We Love Homemade Kombucha

-Kombucha is highly probiotic; filled with enzymes and acids that are important to good digestion, giving your immune system a boost, and metabolic function.
+Kombucha is highly probiotic and filled with vitamins and acids that are important to good digestion and metabolic function.
+The probiotics give your immune system a boost.
 It’s high in B-vitamins and antioxidants (polyphenols from the tea), and it tastes so delicious!
+(Source)

 Even if you’ve tried kombucha in the past, we have tricks for getting even the pickiest eaters to love it, and you must try our cherry almond kombucha, it’s so reminiscent of Dr. Pepper!